EBI-predocs/R_optimization_tutorial/README.md

 -------------------------

 When running your `runNMF()` function again, you will see that it now runs and produces the output PDF.
+Have a look at it.
+It contains a PCA of our two sample populations, the four clusterings it attempted and the cophenetic coefficient (describing goodness of fit) for each one.
+Favourable `k`s have local maxima on the cophenetic plot, and the only one we have got is two - this agrees well with the PCA results.

-However, it runs for quite a while.
-Try to improve the execution time.
+You will also have realized that the script ran for quite a while.
+Try to improve the execution time, either by hand or with the profiler.

 **Using the profiler to find bottlenecks**